recompute-pk/recompute-src/content/home/slider.md

     overlay_color: '#65000b'  # An HTML color value.
     #overlay_img: slide1.jpg  # Image path relative to your `static/media/` folder
     overlay_filter: 0.5
-  - title:
-    content: 'Education is not preparation for life; education is life itself.
-[John Dewey]'
-    align: center
-    overlay_color: '#65000b'  # An HTML color value.
-    #overlay_img: slide1.jpg  # Image path relative to your `static/media/` folder
-    overlay_filter: 0.5
-  - title:
-    content: 'Teaching is not entertainment, but it is unlikely to be successful unless it is interesting.
-[Herbert Simon]'
-    # Choose `center`, `left`, or `right` alignment.
-    align: center
-    # Overlay a color or image (optional).
-    #   Deactivate an option by commenting out the line, prefixing it with `#`.
-    overlay_color: '#65000b'  # An HTML color value.
-    #overlay_img: slide2.jpg  # Image path relative to your `static/media/` folder
-    overlay_filter: 0.5  # Darken the image.
-Value in range 0-1.
-    # Call to action button (optional).
-    #   Activate the button by specifying a URL and button label below.
-    #   Deactivate by commenting out parameters, prefixing lines with `#`.
 ---